YottaDB/YDBDoc/MessageRecovery/errors.rst

 MAXTRACELEVEL, The maximum traceable level of xxxx has been exceeded.
 The frame information will not be maintained.

 Run Time Information: This indicates that M profiling reached the maximum level ($ZLEVEL) it can manage.
 The information for frames will not be maintained from this point on.
-Line information is maintained and reported correctly and information gathered about frames upto this point will be reported.
+Line information is maintained and reported correctly and information gathered about frames up to this point will be reported.
 Further MAXTRACELEVEL errors will not be reported to the users.

 Action: Determine if the number of levels of execution is as intended, if not, correct the application.